Can crystal red shrimp live with cherry shrimp?

 A: It is recommended to perform weekly water changes of 20-25% to maintain water quality and remove harmful substances that may accumulate over time.

-Q: Can I use tap water for my shrimp tank?
+Q: Can I use tap waterOpens in a new tab. for my shrimp tank?

 A: Tap water can be used for your shrimp tank, but it must be treated with a water conditioner to remove chlorine and other harmful substances.
 Additionally, ensure that the water parameters are within the acceptable range for both crystal red shrimp and cherry shrimp.